-On 25 November 2003 an opinion on the use of TOPs in plant sterol and stanol-containing milk drinks (Reducol TM) following an Application from Forbes Medi-Tech was expressed by the European Food Safety Authority (EFSA).
-The EFSA concluded that Reducol TM could be accepted provided that total phytosterol intakes did not exceed 3g/day and that risk management options were implemented to minimise the likelihood of exceeding 3g/day of phytosterol/phytostanols from a tall oil source.
+On 25 November 2003, following an Application from Forbes Medi-Tech, an opinion on the use of TOPs containing a mixture of sterol and stanols of plant origin (tall oil) for use in milk-based beverages (Reducol TM) was expressed by the European Food Safety Authority (EFSA).
+The EFSA concluded that Reducol TM could be approved provided that total phytosterol intakes did not exceed 3g/day and that risk management options were implemented to minimise the likelihood of exceeding 3g/day of phytosterol/phytostanols from a tall oil source.
+The specifications for TOPs approved by the EFSA were consistent with the current ones for TOPs in the Code under Standard 1.3.4-Identity and Purity and those requested for approval by the Applicant for Application A508.